-Tiffany Lynn Grant (born October 11, 1968) is an American actress and writer who is known for her English dubbing work with ADV Films (and its successor Sentai Filmworks) on such anime films and television series as Neon Genesis Evangelion, in which she voiced the character Asuka Langley Soryu.
+Tiffany Lynn Grant (born October 11, 1968) is an American actress and writer, known for her English dubbing work with ADV Films (and its successor Sentai Filmworks) on such anime films and television series as Neon Genesis Evangelion, in which she voiced the character Asuka Langley Soryu.
 Grant is also known for portraying Altena in Noir and Ryoko Subaru in Martian Successor Nadesico.
 Although she appeared in several ADV works, she is an independent contractor.
-A native Houstonian, Grant began her career as a voice actress in 1994 when she voiced Raina in Guy: Double Target and thus has the distinction of being the first anime actress from Texas.
+A native Houstonian, Grant began her voice acting career in 1994 when she voiced Raina in Guy: Double Target and thus has the distinction of being the first anime voice actress from Texas.

-Grant, along with a handful of other ADV contractors, also works with Fort Worth-based anime distributor Funimation on series such as Fullmetal Alchemist.
+Grant, along with a handful of other ADV contractors, also works with Fort Worth-based anime distributor Funimation on series such as Fullmetal Alchemist (2003).
 Grant enjoyed her role as Asuka so much that she became a professional Evangelion fangirl.
-She briefly reprised the character in the radio plays and fan-produced anime derived from the fanfiction series Neon Genesis Evangelion R. She has also reprised her role yet again in the Rebuild of Evangelion films.
+She briefly reprised the character in the radio plays and fan-produced anime derived from the fanfiction series Neon Genesis Evangelion R. She has also reprised her role once again in the Rebuild of Evangelion films.
 She has also cosplayed as Asuka (in Asuka's familiar red EVA-02 plugsuit and her school uniform) at anime conventions.
 Also, her bedroom is completely covered in Asuka merchandise.
-In recent years she has become friends with Yuko Miyamura, the Japanese voice of Asuka.
+She also became friends with Yuko Miyamura, the Japanese voice of Asuka.

 It has been thought the main reason Grant got the role as Juli Mizrahi in Xenosaga: The Animation was because many fans mistook her voice for that of Juli in the original game.